s-noroozi-cs/test-documents/web-testing-tools.md

 * It was created using industry-recognized FREE tools.
 It supports a variety of operating systems, and most importantly, it provides an automated testing strategy that puts the needs of the software team first.

 ## TestCafe
+* 1 Minute to Set Up
+** TestCafe does not require WebDriver or other testing software.
+It runs on Node.js and uses the browsers you already have.
+* Clean code
+** TestCafe frees you from the need to insert manual timeouts and use cumbersome boilerplate expressions.
+You’ll spend less time tracking down annoying issues and more time doing what matters most.
+* Free and Open Source
+** TestCafe is available for free and distributed under the MIT license.
+We are committed to our open-source community and are actively extending TestCafe's capabilities.